These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

-How to Build Your Own DIY Grow Lights
+How to Build Your Own Indoor DIY Grow Light System

 We use a five shelf grow light system (74″ high x 48″ wide x 18″ deep).
 If you want to set up your own DIY grow light system like the one we’ve used successfully for many years, use the materials list below to get exactly what you need.

 Total price: About $350 depending on current pricing on Amazon